Guided Multi-Fidelity Bayesian Optimization for Data-driven Controller Tuning with Digital Twins: Introduction

 Recent works have explored online learning methods to improve control performance under changing system dynamics \cite{meng2025preserving}.
-Optimization has advanced through correction models that align simulations with real-world data, enabling the creation of more accurate models \cite{shen2025development}.
-These developments facilitate tuning frameworks where both controller and twin are updated during optimization, thereby enhancing data efficiency and robustness to changes in the real system \cite{tong2025digital, allamaa2024learning}.
+Optimization has advanced through correction models that align simulations with real-world data to create more accurate models \cite{shen2025development}.
+These developments enable tuning frameworks where both the controller and a high-fidelity DT are updated during optimization, improving data efficiency and robustness to real-system changes \cite{tong2025digital, allamaa2024learning}.

-The primary objective of this work is to improve the integration of digital twin data with real-system measurements, increase the data efficiency of BO-based controller tuning, and enable adaptivity to dynamic changes in the real system during optimization.
-We assume that data from the real system is expensive to acquire, while DT simulations are cheaper but of limited and variable accuracy.
-An important question we address is: \textit{How can DTs of varying accuracy help optimize system performance?} To this end, our contributions are: \begin{itemize} \item A GMFBO framework for data-efficient controller tuning that integrates real and simulated data. \item A correction mechanism that refines DT predictions and quantifies their accuracy to guide optimization. \item An adaptive surrogate model that adjusts cross-source correlations based on DT accuracy. \item A cost-aware acquisition function that balances fidelity, expected improvement, and sampling cost, mitigating reliance on inaccurate DTs. \item Experimental validation on a robotic drive system, including experiments with changing real-system friction, demonstrating substantial improvements in tuning efficiency over baseline methods. \end{itemize}
+We aim to improve the integration of low-fidelity, first-principles DTs with real-system measurements, increase the data efficiency of Bayesian optimization (BO) for controller tuning, and enable adaptivity to dynamic changes during optimization.
+We assume real-system data is costly, while DT simulations are cheaper but variably accurate, raising the question: \textit{How can imperfect DTs be exploited to optimize performance efficiently?} Rather than seeking a globally accurate DT, we focus on selectively correcting it only in regions relevant to the optimization objective.
+To this end, our contributions are: \begin{itemize} \item A guided multi-fidelity Bayesian optimization (GMFBO) framework that integrates real and simulated data for data-efficient controller tuning. \item A correction mechanism that refines DT predictions where it matters for optimization and quantifies DT accuracy. \item An adaptive surrogate model that adjusts cross-source correlations based on DT accuracy. \item A cost-aware acquisition function that balances fidelity, expected improvement, and sampling cost, mitigating overreliance on inaccurate simulations. \end{itemize} We validate GMFBO on a real robotic system, including scenarios with changing friction, demonstrating substantial gains in tuning efficiency over baseline methods.